Importance of internal and external stakeholders in partnerships

 Failing to identify stakeholders can lead to misunderstandings, conflicts, and, ultimately, project failure.

 • Project Director: The project director is typically a senior executive who provides financial support and high-level guidance.
-They are responsible for ensuring the project aligns with the organisation’s strategic goals.
+They ensure the project aligns with the organisation’s strategic goals.

 • Project Manager: The project manager is the central figure responsible for planning, executing, and overseeing the project.
 They coordinate tasks, manage resources, and keep the project on track.

-• Creative lead: The creative lead is the person responsible for the look & feel of the project.
-Although his/her role is more prominent during the initial UX and UI stages, the creative lead also plays a crucial role throughout the project, ensuring everything is being developed per the design.
+• Creative Lead: The creative lead is responsible for the project’s look and feel.
+Although his/her role is more prominent during the initial UX and UI stages, the creative lead plays a crucial role throughout the project, ensuring everything is being developed accurately according to the design.

-• Tech lead: Having your teach lead involved in the project is key to success.
+• Tech Lead: Involving your teach lead in the project is key to success.
 All pieces of the puzzle must be aligned and involved in discussions as a team.
-The tech lead ensures that everything being proposed can be implemented, manages the technical team during the development stages and offers advice and guidance during the project on the best technical implementation.
+The tech lead ensures that everything being proposed can be implemented, manages the technical team during the development stages, and offers advice and guidance on the best technical implementation during the project.

-• QA’er: the QA’er will ideally be involved in the whole process to fully understand the breadth of the project.
+• QA: The QA will ideally be involved in the whole process to fully understand the breadth of the project.
 When different parts of the project are ready for QA, this team member becomes crucial to ensure the quality of the work being delivered.

-• Finance team: the finance team should be kept up to date on project milestones, delays and any other information that may affect the billing cycle of the project.
+• Finance Team: The finance team should be kept up to date on project milestones, delays, and any other information that may affect the project’s billing cycle.

 Effective stakeholder identification at the beginning of each project offers several benefits to project management: